-Another benefit of a higher fat diet is hunger and satiety.
+Another benefit of a higher fat diet is reduced hunger and improved satiety.
 This is key for successful weight loss and long-term dieting, something I emphasize daily with clients and those on the Bikini Transformation Plan.

-When it comes to female nutrition, a higher fat diet tend to be more satiating for some individuals (Johnstone et al., 2008).
+When it comes to female nutrition, a higher fat diet tends to be more satiating for some individuals (Johnstone et al., 2008).
 One study in women found that a high fat diet resulted in up to 15% less food intake compared to higher carb intake (Bolhuis et al., 2016).

 Improved Insulin Sensitivity

 As mentioned, when it comes to female nutrition, women tend to maintain higher insulin sensitivity levels (which is good for both health and fat loss!) when they consume higher fat diets (Heeg et al., 2011).

 Research shows that insulin sensitivity can play a role in weight loss success and compliance on a low fat and low carb diet (McClain et al. 2012).
 This research suggests the more insulin sensitive an individual is, the more likely they are to succeed on any type of diet (e.g. low fat or low carb).